SYKM

 Harry Sommers: former bouncer and con man, now a private investigator, based in London, England, by Peter Whalley

-Southwell, Robert: a detective chief inspector in York, England by Barbara Whitehead
+Robert Southwell: detective chief inspector in York, England, in the York Cycle mysteries, by Barbara Whitehead

-Southwood, Anna: a private enquiry agent in Sidney, Australia by Jean Bedford
+Anna Southwood: private enquiry agent in Sydney, Australia, by Jean Bedford

-Space, Sam: a private investigator on Mars by William F. Nolan
+Sam Space: private eye on Mars, by William F. Nolan

 Ben Spanner and H.J.
 Mavity, ex-spouses in Connecticut, by Ron Goulart

-Sparrow, Charlie: a tough, smart-aleck spy who is irresistible to women in the USA by Tom Ardies
+Charlie Sparrow: tough, smart-aleck spy who is irresistible to women, in Mexico and the USA, by Tom Ardies

 Aelius Spartianus: former soldier, now historian to Diocletian, in early 4th century Rome, by Ben Pastor

-Spearman, Henry: an economics professor at Harvard in Cambridge, Massachusetts by Marshall Jevons
+Henry Spearman: economics professor at Harvard University in Cambridge, Massachusetts, by Marshall Jevons

-Speed, Diana: a publishing company chief financial office in New York, New York by Tony Gibbs
+Diana Speed: chief financial officer for a publishing company, in New York City, by Tony Gibbs

-Speeter, Axel: one of a group of small town gamblers in Minnesota by Peter Hautman
+Axel Speeter, Joe Crow, Sam O’Gara, and Tommy Fabian, a group of small-town gamblers in Minnesota, by Peter Hautman

 Isabele “Izzy” Spellman: 28-year old sleuth working for her parents’ private investigation firm, in San Francisco, California, by Lisa Lutz